biznuge/kong-prefunction-sept-sep-rewrite/README.md

 This script will:
 - Grab your local IP address to route between docker and your machine
-- Install Kong Docker (default is 2.8 or you can speify 3.4 on command line)
+- Install Kong Docker (default is 2.8 or you can speify 3.4 or 3.10 on command line)
 - Start a Node test server
 - Run a test script which outputs to the console
 - Tear Kong Docker and Node server down for you